ToC & Impact

 Teachers

-“Intergenerational programs change their lives” Anthony Dennehey
+“Intergenerational programs change their lives” Anthony Dennehy

 “Magical to see the bonds form in their relationships – they treasured the friendships they made and it had a huge impact on them” Sarah Travis year 10 teacher

-Parent Lisa talks about her daughter Grace’s experience
+Parent Lisa talks about her daughter Grace’s experience participating in STEP

 Aged Care Residents